kaplana/cos126webv2/content/assignments/loops.md

 | readme.txt            |  4        |
 | Total                 |  40       |

+- Submissions without any comments may receive style deductions.
+- Submissions with Checkstyle errors/warnings may receive deductions.
+- Code that is not properly formatted will also receive style deductions.
+(Hint - in IntelliJ, use *Code → Reformat Code*.)

 This assignment was developed by [Kevin Wayne](http://www.cs.princeton.edu/~wayne).
-Copyright © 2022–2024.
+Copyright © 2022–2025.